awsdocs/amazon-fsx-windows-user-guide/doc_source/what-is.md

 1. If you're ready to create your first Amazon FSx file system, try the [Getting Started with Amazon FSx](getting-started.md)\.

-1. For information on performance, see [Performance in Amazon FSx for Windows File Server ](performance.md)\.
+1. For information on performance, see [Getting the Best Performance in Amazon FSx for Windows File Server ](performance.md)\.

-1. For Amazon FSx security details, see [Security](security.md)\.
+1. For Amazon FSx security details, see [Security in Amazon FSx](security.md)\.

 1. For information on the Amazon FSx API, see [Amazon FSx API Reference](https://docs.aws.amazon.com/fsx/latest/APIReference/Welcome.html)\.